DxNext/2016-Oct-L2/Data/Module1-IntelligentApp/README.md

 Specify the following values, and then click **Create**:

 	- **Job Name**: Enter a job name.
+	- **Resource Group**:
+		- *"Use Existing"*
+		- Please use the same resource group as the previous resources.
-	- **Region**: Select the region where you want to run the job.
+	- **Location**: Select the region where you want to run the job.
 Consider placing the job and the event hub in the same region to ensure better performance and to ensure that you won't be paying to transfer data between regions.
-	- **Storage Account**: Choose the Azure storage account that you'd like to use to store monitoring data for all Stream Analytics jobs running within this region.
-You have the option to choose an existing storage account or to create a new one.

 1. The new job will be shown with a status of Created.
 Notice that the Start button is disabled.
 You must configure the job **Input**, **Output**, and **Query** before you can start the job.